ServiceManager/eComInit/README.md

 ### FAQ

 > On what platforms is System XVI supported?

+These systems are regularly tested to ensure they work:
  * GNU/Linux
+ * FreeBSD
- * MusLibC/BusyBox/Linux
+ * NetBSD

- * All five BSDs (but not as system manager on macOS)
+The other three BSDs (DragonFly, Open, and macOS) are also supported but have not been tested yet.
 On these platforms all core features should be available.
 Acting as a system manager on macOS is nontrivial to implement and out of scope, but as an auxiliary service manager, it should work.

-Any platform which is reasonably UNIX-like and has a KQueue available should work to a lesser degree.
-On those platforms, supporting supervision strategies other than *simple* is not possible.
-A process tracker driver could be written for platforms which have some way of keeping track of forking of subprocesses.
+Any other platform which is reasonably UNIX-like and has a Kernel Queues available (either natively supported or via a library such as *libkqueue*) should work to a lesser degree.
+On those platforms, no tracking of processes across forks is available by default.
+You may write a *process-tracker* driver if the platform provides a means of tracking the forking and exits of processes.

 > Under what licence is System XVI made available?

 System XVI is released under the Common Development and Distribution License (CDDL) version 1.1 only.
+Code under `external/` and `usr/src/vendor/` may be licensed otherwise, as these are sources from other projects.
-You may instead use it under the terms of the GPLv3 if you wish, with the exception of [graph.c](app/graphd/graph.c) (see within for reasoning.)
+You may instead use System XVI under the terms of the GPLv3 if you wish, with the exception of [graph.c](app/graphd/graph.c) (see within for reasoning.)